cybertec-postgresql/pgwatch/docs/components.rst

     * ``--datastore=postgres`` or ``PW2_DATASTORE=postgres``
     * ``--pg-metric-store-conn-str="postgresql://user:pwd@host:port/db"`` or ``PW2_PG_METRIC_STORE_CONN_STR="..."``
     * optionally also adjust the ``--pg-retention-days`` parameter.
-By default 30 days for InfluxDB and 14 days for Postgres are kept
+By default 14 days for Postgres are kept

   3. If using the Web UI also set the datastore parameters ``--datastore`` and ``--pg-metric-store-conn-str`` if wanting to have an option to be able to clean up data also via the UI in a more targeted way.